-Evaluation: All assignments will be marked using the evaluative criteria given on the iSchool web site Extensions to assignment deadlines will only be considered in accordance to UBC Academic Concession Policy and to individually-arranged provisions with Access and Diversity.
-In all other circumstances, points will be deducted, at the discretion of the instructor, to assignments that are handed in late as a late penalty.
+Evaluation: All assignments will be marked using the evaluative criteria given on the iSchool web site Extensions to assignment deadlines will be considered in accordance to UBC Academic Concession Policy and to individually-arranged provisions with Access and Diversity.
+If you miss a mandatory assignment or if you know beforehand you are going to miss a deadline, please communicate as soon as possible by email with the instructor to arrange for an extension.
+By default, you can take an extension of 1-2 days to complete individual assignments.
+If you need more than that you need to communicate with the instructor to arrange for an extension